HariSekhon/DevOps-Perl-tools/README.md

 ### Hadoop, Hive, Solr, NoSQL, Web, Linux Tools ###

-A few of the Hadoop, NoSQL, Web and other nifty "Unixy" / Linux tools I've written over the years that are generally useful across environments.
+Hadoop, NoSQL, Web & Linux tools.
 All programs have --help to list the available options.

-For more tools see [PyTools](https://github.com/harisekhon/pytools) and the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins) which contains many more Hadoop, NoSQL and Linux/Web tools.
+For many more tools see [PyTools](https://github.com/harisekhon/pytools) and the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins) which contains many more Hadoop, NoSQL and Linux/Web tools.

 Hari Sekhon